ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Invocation.md

 When a smart contract is deployed on the blockchain, we can construct a transaction to invoke a contract's method.

-Before constructing a transaction, we need to know the contract's abi file and the hash address of the contract.
+Before constructing a transaction, we need to know the contract's ABI file and the hash address of the contract.

-### What is an abi file
+### What is an ABI file?

 After a smart contract is written, the developer will use the corresponding compiler to compile the contract.
-After the compilation, the abi file and avm file will be generated.
-The avm file is the bytecode of the contract.
+After the compilation, the ABI file and AVM file will be generated.
+The AVM file is the bytecode of the contract.
 When the contract is deployed on the blockchain, the contract bytecode is stored in the storage area allocated to the contract.
-The abi file is a JSON file that describes the specific structure of a contract, including the entry function, the interface functions, the parameter list of functions, the return value and events.
-From contract's abi file, we can learn about the detailed features of the contract.
+The ABI file is a JSON file that describes the specific structure of a contract, including the entry function, the interface functions, the parameter list of functions, the return value, and events.
+From the contract's ABI file, we can learn about the detailed features of the contract.

 Using SmartX as an example, we have a template contract "Arith" that can do simple addition calculation.
-After the contract is compiled, the abi content in JSON format will be displayed on the operation panel.
+After the contract is compiled, the ABI content in JSON format will be displayed on the operation panel.
 Users can choose to download the abi.json file.

 ![](http://wx2.sinaimg.cn/mw690/0060lm7Tly1fsqydcu9nzj30ep09udg9.jpg)

 ### What is a contract hash?

-A contract hash is a value obtained by performing some hash operations on the avm content of the contract.
+A contract hash is a value obtained by performing some hash operations on the AVM content of the contract.
 This unique value is used to distinguish different contracts.
-An abi file also contains contract hash.
+An ABI file also contains the contract hash.

 ### Construct a transaction by SDK

 We can easily construct a transaction through the SDK.
-Using TS SDK as an example.
-The contract we want to invoke is the template contract "Arith", and the method to be invoked is "Add" function of the contract.
+Using TS SDK as an example, the contract we want to invoke is the template contract "Arith", and the method to be invoked is "Add" function of the contract.

 ````
 import {Parameter, ParameterType, Address, reverseHex, TransactionBuilder} from 'Ont'